511 keV galactic line from first-order phase transitions and primordial black holes: Introduction

 In this work, we consider an alternative PBHs production mechanism from FOPT in the early Universe.
-During FOPT, an intermediate state, dubbed as Fermi balls (FBs), were formed via the expanding bubbles.
-Then, the attractive Yukawa interaction triggers a FB collapsing into a PBH~\cite{Kawana:2021tde}.
-The success of FB formation requires the fermionic particles $\chi$'s being trapped and aggregated inside a false vacuum surrounding by the expanding bubbles of true vacuum. ~\cite{Hong:2020est,Marfatia:2021twj,Witten:1984rs,Bai:2018dxf}.
-Since the Standard Model (SM) electroweak and QCD (quantum chromodynamics) phase transitions are smooth crossovers, we therefore invoke the FOPT being generated in the dark sector.
+During FOPT, an intermediate state dubbed as Fermi balls (FBs) were composed by the dark fermions $\chi$'s which were filtered by the expanding bubbles and trapped in the false vacuum~\cite{Hong:2020est,Marfatia:2021twj,Witten:1984rs,Bai:2018dxf}.
+The filtering can be realized by introducing a dark scalar $\phi$ couples to dark fermion, where the dark scalar develops a vacuum expectation value in the true vacuum and generates mass differences of dark fermion between the true and false vacua, so that it forces the dark fermions stay in false vacuum if they do not have sufficient thermal energy.
+Furthermore, the attractive Yukawa interaction associating with dark scalar triggers a FB collapsing into PBH~\cite{Kawana:2021tde}.
+Since the Standard Model (SM) electroweak and QCD (quantum chromodynamics) phase transitions are smooth crossovers, we therefore invoke the FOPT being generated in the dark sector, which can also be established via the same dark scalar.
 Specifically, a commonly discussed quartic effective thermal potential of a scalar field $\phi$ is adopted.
-In addition, the scalar field couples to the $\chi$ through Yukawa interaction, which serves two purposes.
-First, the non-zero VEV (vacuum expectation value) of the scalar increases the mass $\chi$ in the true vacuum, due to the energy-momentum conservation at bubble wall, which keeps the $\chi$'s in the false vacuum if the mass difference is larger than the critical temperature of the FOPT.
-The other purpose, the Yukawa interaction induces attractive force between $\chi$'s and triggers the collapse of a FB into a PBH.
-This instability of FB happened when the range of interaction becomes comparable with the mean separation distance of $\chi$'s in a FB~\cite{Kawana:2021tde}.
+In addition, the scalar field coupling to the $\chi$ through Yukawa interaction serves two purposes.
+First, the non-zero VEV (vacuum expectation value) of the scalar increases the mass $\chi$ in the true vacuum, due to the energy-momentum conservation at bubble wall, which keeps the $\chi$'s in the false vacuum once the mass difference is larger than the critical temperature of the FOPT.
+For the other purpose, the Yukawa interaction induces attractive force between $\chi$'s and triggers the collapsion of a FB into PBH.
+This instability of FB happened when the range of Yukawa interaction becomes comparable with the mean separation distance of $\chi$'s in a FB~\cite{Kawana:2021tde}.
+The produced PBH mass is associated with the volume of false vacuum bubble at percolation temperature of FOPT and in general can be much smaller than the horizon mass.
+Therefore, meteoritic PBH mass can be easily produced from vast parameter space.
+In additional to the monochromatic PBH mass, this scenario also predicts PBH mass function originating from the radii distribution of the false vacuum bubbles~\cite{Lu:2022paj}.
+We will consider both the monochromatic and mass function distributions of PBH, and discuss their implications for the results.